 - 2 cups grated sharp cheddar cheese (see note)

 - Cover potatoes with water in large pan, and bring to a boil over high heat.
 Cover, and reduce heat.
-Cook until fork tender, 20-25 minutes.
+Cook until fork tender, 20 to 25 minutes.
 Drain and set aside (see note).

 - Preheat oven to 425°F.